 Although Rating Scale surveys are short closed-ended surveys, it is always a good idea to include an open-ended question in your surveys to know the why behind the customers' ratings.
 Such a question enables customers to vent out their true feelings, and it provides you with customers' real insights.

 4. Make the Surveys Logical

 Always apply logic to your surveys to make your surveys sound logical and relevant.
 Survey Logic is a feature of surveys where relevant questions are asked to the customers depending upon their previously provided information or responses.
 This feature helps to create more effective and Dynamic Surveys.

-For instance, an NPS follow-up question would be different from detractors, promoters, and passives.
+For instance, an Net Promoter Score follow-up question would be different for detractors, promoters, and passives.
 You will thank the promoters for the positive feedback, whereas, for detractors, you will apologize for their bad experience and ask where things went wrong.

 5. Take action on Bad Ratings

-1 to 10 Opinion Scale Surveys are great for capturing customer feedback at various touchpoints and measuring it in quantitative terms.
+1 to 10 Rating Scale Surveys are great for capturing customer feedback at various touchpoints and measuring it in quantitative terms.
 You can use them to rate your products, services, employees, and any aspect of your business.
-For making these surveys effective, you should avoid confusing questions and ask only relevant and logical questions.
-Moreover, you should send surveys at appropriate times, ask follow-up questions to know the reasons for the customers’ ratings, and take appropriate action on bad feedback to fully utilize the potential of these surveys.
+To make these surveys effective, you should avoid confusing questions and ask only relevant and logical questions.
+Moreover, you should send surveys at appropriate times, ask follow-up questions to know the reasons for the customers’ ratings, and take appropriate action on bad feedback to utilize the potential of these surveys fully.

 Zonka Feedback offers a ready-to-use 1 to 10 rating scale survey template that can be either used as is or customized to add or update the rating scale questions.
 You can simply sign up with Zonka and use this template to measure customer satisfaction, product feedback, NPS score, and more.

 You can also try Zonka Feedback for free for 7 days and check out its features while creating the ratings scale survey.